casbin/casbin-website/README.md

 1.  `yarn start` to start the development server (powered by Docusaurus) (or `npm start`, if not using Yarn)
 1.  `open http://localhost:3000/` to open the site in your favorite browser

+### How to publish

+1. `yarn run publish-gh-pages` to publish the site to GitHub pages: https://github.com/casbin/casbin.github.io (aka https://casbin.org)

 # Overview

 If you're here because you would like to contribute an edit or addition to the